Nodramma/Time-Series/README.md

 3. A Prophet forecast model that can predict hourly user search traffic.

-4. Answers to the questions in the instructions that you write in your Jupyter notebook.

-5. A plot of a forecast for the company’s future revenue.
+4. A plot of a forecast for the company’s future revenue.